GeoMall/RiverTechDemo/README.md

 - Click finish and verify that order has been dispatched (it is up to you on how to verify this).

 ### Solution
 For this exercise, a class called *PageFunctions* was created to perform UI operations on the sauceDemo site.
-A class *UITests* was created to verify the operations done on the site.
+A class *UITests* was also created to verify the operations done on the site.
 There are total of 5 tests were created:

 - TestSuccessfulLogin
 This test was created to assert that the user successfully logged in using the credential "standard_user", "secret_sauce".